 Mr Alex Jones, Honorary Associate (Old English phonology, history of the English Language); see also under Modern English Language Studies, Discourse Analysis and Semiotics.

-Dr Daniel Anlezark, Lecturer in Medieval English, research interests in Old and Middle English literature.
+Associate Professor Daniel Anlezark, Lecturer in Medieval English, research interests in Old and Middle English literature.

 Water and Fire: The Myth of the Flood in Anglo-Saxon England (Manchester University Press, 2006).